aubreymoore/InsectWingbeat/README.md

 ## Experiment

+* In this experment, I recorded insects flying between the sun an the sensor.
 * I taped the sensor to the end of a 6 foot wooden pole and placed it in the direct sun just outside the balcony of my apartment.
 The sensor was connected to the USB sound adaptor using a 10 foot cable with appropriate connectors.
 * I used Audacity to record four one-minute mono WAV files at a sample rate of 44100 Hz.
+Recordings were made on August 2020 between 11:30am and 11:40am in Yona, Guam.
 Weather was mostly sunny with light winds.

 ## Results